kendall-s/HyPro2_py/HyPro2 Documentation.md

 #### 1.5 Apply time correction to realign peaks
 This is not entirely necessary and not implemented in the current version.
 However  on longer analytical runs with continuous segmented flow, the peaks can begin to shift, meaning the peak windows will not be consistently spaced.
+To combat this, I have implemented a manual peak shifting for fixing the issue.
 <p align="center">
   <img src="https://github.com/kendall-s/-markdown_reference/blob/master/peakslippage.png?raw=true"
   alt = "SLK and CHD file">